BasmaElhoseny01/Node-Js/README.md

     - <a href="https://github.com/BasmaElhoseny01/Node-Js/blob/main/Section%202/3.SimpleAPI/1.More%20Efficient/index.js">More Efficient</a>
   - <a href="https://github.com/BasmaElhoseny01/Node-Js/blob/main/Section%202/4.Parsing%20Variables%20from%20URL/index.js">Parsing Variables from URL</a>
   - <a href="https://github.com/BasmaElhoseny01/Node-Js/tree/main/Section%202/5.Creating%20Modules">Creating and exporting modules</a>
+  - <a>Third Party modules</a>
+  - <a>managing npm packages and libraries</a>

+//Require modules hierarchy
+// Third party modules that you downloaded from npm registry
+//1.
+Core modules
+//2.
+Third party modules
+//3.
+Your own modules

 ## <img align= center width=50px src="https://cdn-icons-png.flaticon.com/512/1043/1043717.png"> Notes